Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 🏠 Selling coins locally can be done through pawn shops, vintage shops, and platforms like Facebook Marketplace and Craigslist for convenience.

-Whether you want to sell furniture locally or get rid of collectibles without having to ship them to an online buyer, I often recommend Facebook Marketplace and Facebook buying and selling groups for the job.
+Whether you want to sell furniture locally, sell a junk car for cash, or get rid of collectibles without having to ship them to an online buyer, I often recommend Facebook Marketplace and Facebook buying and selling groups for the job.
 They’re free to use, and you can message potential buyers to come to terms you both agree on.

 There’s also Craigslist, which can work well if you live in or near a populated area where more people tend to browse their local listings.
 With Craigslist and Facebook, do your due diligence to vet buyers and be sure to get payment before handing over your collection, as they don’t offer seller protections like online selling marketplaces often do.